PeterMarshall29/book1/jupyternotebooks/glossary.md

 Compound Statement
   Sequence of {term}`statements` enclosed by curly braces `{}`.
 Also called a {term}`code block`.

+Compound Type
+  A type that isn't a {term}`scalar` type.
+Compound types include array types, function types, class (or struct) types, union types, enumerations, references, and pointers to non-static class members.

 Concatenation
   Joining of two strings together.
 Accomplished by the concatenation operator `+`or a built-in function.

+Containers
+  A Container is an object used to store other objects and to take care of the management of the memory used by the objects it contains.

 Control Flow
   The sequential flow of ***control*** through the program - the programmes statement that is being executed at each instant is said to have *control* of the processor.
 The order in which individual statements, instructions, or function calls of an imperative program are executed, or evaluated.